Arcadia-Science/glass-box-umap/README.md

 make build-and-test-publish
 ```

-The `build-and-test-publish` command calls `poetry build` to build the package and then `poetry publish` to upload the build artifacts to the test server.
+The `build-and-test-publish` command calls `uv build` to build the package and then `uv publish` to upload the build artifacts to the test server.

 Check that you can install the new version of the package from the test server: